sourcegraph/handbook/content/departments/product-engineering/engineering/admin-exp/delivery/onboarding.md

 #### Goals

-- You will have assisted [customer engineering](../../../ce-support/ce/index.md) and [customer support](../../../ce-support/support/index.md), taken ownership of any distribution tasks and resolved them.
+- You will have assisted [customer engineering](../../../../ce-support/ce/index.md) and [customer support](../../../../ce-support/support/index.md), taken ownership of any distribution tasks and resolved them.
 - Made improvements to our processes and how we deliver sourcegraph.

 #### Tasks

-- Take on the @distribution-support rotation and pair with the customer facing teams to resolve issues.
+- Take on the @delivery-support rotation and pair with the customer facing teams to resolve issues.
 - Identify inefficiences and raise issues to fix them

 ### By the end of your third month, the following will be true